kcmnd/nvim/README.md

 `<Space> ff`	Fuzzy file finder (Telescope)
 `<Space> fg`	Live grep search (Telescope)
 `<A-j>` / `<A-k>`	Move lines down/up
-Note: `<A-*>` means holding Alt while pressing the key.
-You may need to change your terminal to send the correct Alt signal to neovim.
+Note: `<A-*>` means holding Option (onn mac, haven't tried this on Windows or Linux machines but theoretically it should work fine with the Alt key) while pressing the key.
+You may need to change your terminal to send the correct Option signal to neovim.

 ## Installation